Five moments from the royal wedding

 The big reveal came as a burgundy Rolls Royce Phantom pulled up at the foot of the chapel steps.

-Out stepped page boys - Brian and John Mulroney - and then came the bride, trailing a five-metre fine silk veil, embroidered with the flowers of each country in the Commonwealth.
+Out stepped pageboys - Brian and John Mulroney - and then came the bride, trailing a five-metre fine silk veil, embroidered with the flowers of each country in the Commonwealth.

 The gap-toothed twins rushed around to lift the veil off the ground as Ms Markle walked alone into the chapel.